List-GRAND: A practical way to achieve Maximum Likelihood Decoding: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{ltra-reliable} low-latency communication (URLLC) \cite{URLLC2}, a significant feature for 5G and future communication networks, enables applications with stringent reliability and exceptionally low latency requirements.
-Augmented and virtual reality \cite{URLLC2}, intelligent transportation systems \cite{URLLC1}, the internet of things (IoT) \cite{IoT1,IoT2}, and machine-to-machine communication \cite{URLLC3} are a few examples of these applications.
-These applications necessitate the usage of codes with short lengths and high rates.
-For these short-length and high-rate codes, Guessing Random Additive Noise Decoding (GRAND) \cite{Duffy19TIT} is a recently proposed universal maximum likelihood (ML) decoding technique.
-GRAND is code-agnostic and noise-centric, which implies that, unlike other decoding techniques that use the structure of the underlying code to decode, GRAND attempts to guess the noise that corrupted the codeword during transmission through the communication channel.
-As a result, GRAND can decode any code, structured or unstructured.
+\IEEEPARstart{U}{RLLC} (Ultra Reliable Low Latency Communication) is considered an important use case of 5G and future communication networks because it enables applications that require high reliability and very low latency.
+Some of these emerging applications include augmented and virtual reality \cite{URLLC2}, Intelligent Transportation Systems (ITS) \cite{URLLC1}, the Internet of Things (IoT) \cite{IoT1,IoT2}, and Machine-to-Machine communication (M2M) \cite{URLLC3}.
+These novel applications benefit from the use of short-length, high-rate error-correcting codes.
+Guessing Random Additive Noise Decoding (GRAND) \cite{Duffy19TIT} is a recently proposed universal maximum likelihood (ML) decoding technique for these short-length and high-rate linear block codes.
+GRAND is a noise-centric and code-agnostic decoder, which implies that, unlike traditional decoding techniques, GRAND attempts to guess the noise that corrupted the codeword during transmission through the communication channel. {Therefore, GRAND can be used with both structured codes and unstructured codes, which are stored in a dictionary, provided that there exists a method to verify codebook membership of a given vector \cite{DuffySRGRAND}}.
 Furthermore, when used with random-codebooks, GRAND achieves capacity \cite{Duffy19TIT}.

-Besides GRAND, other universal decoders for $(n,k)$ linear block codes, where $n$ is the code length and $k$ is the code dimension, include brute-force ML decoding and information set decoding \cite{Prange62} or its more modern variant known as ordered statistic decoding (OSD) \cite{Fossorier95}.
-The ML decoder is unsuitable for high-rate codes because all $2^k$ codewords must be evaluated.
-While the other two decoders require Gaussian elimination, whose complexity is cubic in $n$ and is difficult to implement efficiently in hardware \cite{Scholl13}.
-Furthermore, the number of test error patterns for OSD of order $i$, as indicated by $\sum_{w=0}^i {k \choose w}$, is huge even for small values of $i$.
-On the contrary, when channel conditions improve, the number of test error patterns required for GRAND decreases dramatically.
-Because GRAND's focus is on noise, transmissions subject to light noise are quickly decoded, and GRAND becomes appealing for applications which require ultra-low latency.